50 American Small Towns Known for the Weirdest Things

 Gordon J A Dixon/Shutterstock

 Pineapples in Hawaii?
 Not so crazy.
-However, the locals sure do have a fun way of showing their enthusiasm for the fruit.
-To show off their world-famous product, Dole created the world’s largest maze in the form of a pineapple at the Dole Plantation in Oahu.
+However, the locals sure do have a fun way of showing their enthusiasm for their favorite fruit.
+To show off the company’s world-famous product, Dole created the world’s largest maze in the form of a pineapple at the Dole Plantation in Oahu.

 Unusual Bed & Breakfast at Dog Bark Park, Cottonwood, Idaho, USA